Overview

 financial planning/financial consulting to clients.
 It is designed to assist clients in meeting their financial

-understand their current financial situation, existing resources, financial goals, and tolerance for risk.
+current financial situation, existing resources, financial goals, and tolerances for risk.
+Based on what we

-investment portfolio, consisting of exchange traded funds (“ETFs”), mutual funds, individual stocks or
+Investment portfolios will consist of exchange traded funds (“ETFs”), mutual funds, individual stocks or

 bonds, or other securities.
 Upon the client’s agreement to the proposed investment plan, we work with